THE BASICS ---

 • Sky-High or Under-the-Sea Proposals – Unique proposals utilizing drones or taking place on a snorkeling trip or SCUBA dive can be amazing, but if the ring is accidentally dropped, it may never be found again.
 It would be best to stick to dry land, or else use a stand-in ring instead of an antique ring for this type of unusual marriage proposal.

 Antique rings are prized not only for their beauty but also for their exquisite attention to detailing and design.
-If you’re looking for a ring with a sense of glamour, sophistication and vintage charm, explore our collection of engagement rings today!
+If you’re looking for a ring with a sense of glamour, sophistication and vintage charm, explore our collection of antique and vintage engagement rings today!

 No matter which era is your favorite, these time-honored vintage pieces have a rich history and individualized character and will continue to have a timeless beauty and elegant appeal that is part of a legacy to pass on to future generations.